vinyll/SPI.app/README.md

 This is copyrighted by searchpage.com.
 Some "Julien" has authored this partially or totally.

+More information can be found on the [Malwarebytes blog](https://blog.malwarebytes.com/threat-analysis/2018/10/mac-malware-intercepts-encrypted-web-traffic-for-ad-injection/).

 ## Check if it installed on your computer